IEA-Paris/PPIAS/articles/normality-in-the-light-of-madness-applications-of-accompanied-auto-analysis-self-rehabilitation-in-novel-scenarios.md

 In my opinion, it goes without saying that if the mind is dead, psychology in general is dead.
 It's interesting to see that many people deny the existence of the mind as a real level of organization of the material world, but few deny the existence of "the social" as one of those levels.
 Conceptually, I see no real difference between the two.
 Post-modernism and the deconstruction of theories go parallel to what is happening with the concept of the mind.
 The crises of paradigms have to be taken into account if we wish to understand what is happening with the concept of the mind.
 If we manage to demonstrate that the psychological level of integration of the material world does exist, it will again be impossible to limit ourselves to conceptualize the brain forgetting about the mind.
 This is what we mean by the Scientific Recovery of the Mind.

-# Phases and Technique of Accompanied Auto-Analysis
+## Phases and Technique of Accompanied Auto-Analysis

 Let me now review the Technique of Accompanied Auto-analysis.
 Bearing the eleven Basic Rehabilitation principles in mind (described elsewhere) together with the theoretical considerations about psychosis understood as Psychological Destruction and Decomposition we gradually arrived, through trial and error, at what we call Accompanied Auto analysis.
 This term is sometimes mentioned also as Accompanied Self rehabilitation, although with time we avoided the word rehabilitation which is often linked to distrust and stigma.

 Accompanied Auto-analysis is a technique that has been the product of our work both with institutional and Private patients.
 It is a new combination of old and well-known technical procedures and theoretical considerations.
 Recognition of the relative failure of other techniques were essential to arrive at Accompanied Auto-analysis.
 It is as if we said to the patients: "We are not able to help you, you have to do it yourself.
 I shall share with you the scientific knowledge we have, but you must take control".
 We recognized that we had failed so we handed over the responsibility of their treatment, together with the power of knowledge that until then had been kept for ourselves.
 In this sense, in our view, there is no way back.
 Therapists should never again have the monopoly of scientific knowledge.
-We have observed that one of the main reasons why many therapists who pass as experts in schizophrenia have seen very few patients, as it was pointed out by Michael Robbins (1997), is due to the fact that we did not have a technique that was comfortable enough for the therapist. <2> Accompanied Auto-analysis tries to identify realistic procedures through which therapists are able to work with schizophrenics, enjoying therapy, and thus being able to persist through large periods of time.
+We have observed that one of the main reasons why many therapists who pass as experts in schizophrenia have seen very few patients, as it was pointed out by Michael Robbins (1997), is due to the fact that we did not have a technique that was comfortable enough for the therapist.[^2] Accompanied Auto-analysis tries to identify realistic procedures through which therapists are able to work with schizophrenics, enjoying therapy, and thus being able to persist through large periods of time.
 In this sense, Accompanied Auto-analysis is both patient and therapist centered.
 We used this technique initially with schizophrenics and later with different kinds of people.
 It is no longer possible for us to distinguish if the technique of Accompanied Auto-analysis was first, or if the theory of Psychological Destruction and Decomposition was the beginning.
 They depend on each other.
 The essence of the Theory of Accompanied Auto-analysis technique lies in the fact that the Accompanied Person obtains scientific knowledge about the everyday functioning of one's mind.
-The patient is given the responsibility for his own therapy together with the power of scientific knowledge.<3> By scientific knowledge we are not only referring to the sort of information you would find in a Journal.
+The patient is given the responsibility for his own therapy together with the power of scientific knowledge.[^3] By scientific knowledge we are not only referring to the sort of information you would find in a Journal.
 The fact that the patient is familiar with the details of as many psychotherapeutic techniques as possible, is most useful, even though most of them are obviously not applicable by themselves.
 The latter is especially useful to encourage creativity while redesigning one's lifestyle.
 The patient also must take an active role in the evaluation of his own process.
 Through this, the Accompanied Person arrives to a self-made self-knowledge.
 We have identified the healing and humanizing power of scientific knowledge inasmuch as it generates change and psychological growth.

 Our basic hypothesis is that there is a way whereby any person or any so-called schizophrenic can organize his life and create a life system that will diminish the patient's risk of becoming psychotic.
 If the patient persists in that idea, he can try again and again until he finally finds the way.
 For those who need a daily 24-hour therapy the only way to obtain it is precisely through a change in their life system.